JMPerez/jmperez.github.com/source/_posts/2020/2020-03-14-assess-performance-impact.md

     src="https://res.cloudinary.com/jmperez/image/upload/w_auto:100:684,f_auto/v1584185288/assess-performance-impact/assess-performance-impact_test-my-site-potential-revenue_meu5vx.png"
     alt="Calculating potential increase in annual revenue using Google's Test My Site" /></a>
 </div>
-<figcaption>Calculating potential increase in annual revenue using [Google's Test My Site page](https://www.thinkwithgoogle.com/feature/testmysite/)</figcaption>
+<figcaption>Calculating potential increase in annual revenue using <a href="https://www.thinkwithgoogle.com/feature/testmysite/">Google's Test My Site page</a></figcaption>
 </figure>

 Behind the scenes it is powered by data from the Chrome User Experience report database or HTTP Archive, which contains performance metrics gathered from real users that have visited your site (if you are interested in this data I recommend checking [CRUX.RUN](https://crux.run/)).
 It also uses Lighthouse to calculate the potential savings in loading time.